espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Disorienting Opening.md

 # Disorienting Opening
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You use your foes' openings to expose even greater weaknesses.
-When you hit a creature as part of a Reactive Strike, that creature becomes [[Off-Guard]] until the start of your next turn.
+When you hit a creature as part of a Reactive Strike, that creature becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of your next turn.